amirbakhtiary/MobilePay/README.md

 ## Test
 - For every unit function implement unit test and all functionality tested.
-- All of the API functionality tested by the Postman Integration test.
+- All of the API functionality tested by the Postman Integration test as well as webapi test.

 ## Usage
 Framework and Technologies